Key Takeaway

 Step-by-Step Zepbound Injection Process

-Understanding the Zepbound Pen Design
+How the Zepbound Pen Design

 Choosing and Rotating Injection Sites

 Use a different injection spot each week.
 Repeated injection into the same area can cause tissue changes that affect how the medication is absorbed.
 Rotate between the three approved sites or shift the position within one area.
 Keep at least one inch of space between consecutive injection locations.
 Avoid areas with bruises, scars, stretch marks, or broken skin.
 If you need someone else to administer the injection, the back of the upper arm is a good option.
-Self-injecting into the upper arm is not recommended due to difficulty reaching the site properly.
+Self-injecting into the upper arm isn't recommended due to difficulty reaching the site properly.

 Do I need to prime or do a flow check with the Zepbound pen?